 What Is Cognitive Psychology?

-Simply put, cognitive psychology is the study of cognitive thought.
-Cognitive psychologists focus on cognition or the mental action and process of perceiving and grasping the world around us.
-Psychologists and counselors can apply these insights as they work with their clients.
-Cognitive psychology recognizes healthy cognitive patterns as essential to maintaining good mental health and building a satisfying life.
+Simply put, cognitive psychology is the study of thought.
+Cognitive psychologists focus on the mental action and process of perceiving and grasping the world around us.
+Psychologists and counselors can apply these insights as they work with their clients to further develop their cognitive abilities and mental processes.
+Cognitive psychology recognizes healthy patterns as essential to maintaining good mental health and building a satisfying life.

-Cognitive therapy is a type of counseling that focuses on important cognitive processes behind emotions, decisions, and mental health issues.
-It addresses cognitive impairment by analyzing a person's executive functions or higher thought processes.
-These include working memory, cognitive flexibility, and inhibition control.
-Cognitive psychologists may work to help you identify negative thought patterns and cognitive thought processes that affect your daily life.
+Cognitive therapy is a type of counseling that focuses on important processes behind emotions, decisions, and mental health issues.
+It addresses potential impairment by analyzing a person's executive functions or higher thought processes.
+These include working memory, mental flexibility, and inhibition control.
+Cognitive psychologists may work to help you identify negative thought patterns that affect your daily life.
+Changing these processes to be more positive can result in improved thinking, better emotional health, and healthier behaviors in the long term.

 Using strategies in cognitive psychology may help you think more rationally.
 Your therapist can teach you how to have more control over your thoughts and shift your perspectives to think about things more productively.

-Cognitive distortions are a pattern of cognitive processes that may negatively impact your life.
-A counselor can work with you during therapy to uncover and address negative thoughts that may impair cognitive functioning.
-Problems with cognitive processes may cause behavioral issues, which may affect your mood and relationships.
+Cognitive distortions are a pattern of thought processes that may negatively impact your life.
+A counselor can work with you during therapy to uncover and address negative thoughts that may impair mental functioning.
+Problems with these processes may cause behavioral issues, which may affect your mood and relationships.
 The following are examples of how thought distortions may negatively impact your life.

 When people struggle with gambling addiction, it may have a basis in thought patterns.
 For example, one study found that heavy gamblers had several thought distortions.